Elasticity (economics): Applications

 The concept of elasticity has an extensive range of applications in economics.
 In particular, an understanding of elasticity is fundamental in understanding the response of supply and demand in a market.

 Elasticity is also an important concept for enterprises and governments.
 For enterprises, elasticity is relevant in the calculation of the fluctuation of commodity prices, and its relation to income.

 For enterprise, the concept of elasticity also can be applied for pricing strategy.
-At one hand a businessman has to calculate as if reducing price will necessarily increasing the demand of their products, or will it not be necessary so and resolving a lost for the company At the other hand, enterprise have to consider whether Increasing price and cutting production quantity led to greater revenue.
-To answer that, it is suggested that if the demand of that product is elastic enough, it is profitable for enterprises to cut price and let the demand to increase over time.
-But in other hand if the price is inelastic, it is profitable to cut the quantity of production and let the price to rise, because as the product is inelastic enough, so consumer have no alternative to purchase other type of product or services to replace it.
-Though it is clear that the enterprise should not let their product price to pass by that inelasticity threshold, if so, then the product will be subject to price elasticity and be affected by declining demand over time.
+At one hand a businessman has to calculate as if reducing the price will necessarily increase the demand of their products, or if it will not be necessary to do so and will resolve in a loss for the company On the other hand, enterprises will have to consider whether Increasing price and cutting production quantity will lead to greater revenue.
+To answer that, it is suggested that if the demand of that product is elastic enough, it is profitable for the enterprise to cut the price and let the demand increase over time.
+But on other hand if the price is inelastic, it is profitable to cut the quantity of production and lead the price to rise, because if the product is inelastic enough, the consumer will have no alternative to purchase the other type of product or service to replace it.
+However, it is clear that the enterprise should not let their product price pass by the inelasticity threshold.
+If it does so, then the product will be subject to price elasticity and will be affected by declining demand over time.

 For governments, the concept is important for the implementation of taxation.
 When a government wants to increase taxes on goods, it can use elasticity to judge whether increasing the tax rate will be beneficial.
 Often, the demand for goods will be significantly reduced when a government increases taxes on them.
 Whilst a tax increase on inelastic goods will not impact their demand, it may affect goods that are elastic.
 Aside from taxation, elasticity can also assist in analysing the need for government intervention.

 Additionally, for essential goods, the government must ensure that they are available to most consumers.
 Through setting price ceilings and floors, the government is intervening by ensuring that these goods are reasonably available.

 As stated by British political economist David Ricardo, luxury goods taxes have certain advantages over necessities taxes.
 They are usually paid from income and, therefore, will not reduce the country's production capital.
 For instance, when the price of wine products rises due to increased taxes, consumers can give up drinking wine.

 Other common uses of elasticity include: